sirinali07/CTJGP-Batch-17-CKAD/LAB 5 - ConfigMap & Secret.md

 ```
 Enter the pod and check if the variable has been passed correctly or not
 ```
-kubectl exec -it web-pod-3 -- sh
+kubectl exec -it web-pod-3 --  bash
 ```
 ```
 echo $token